A-to-Z Extended FAQ

 If you enjoy dabbling in the performing arts, here's your chance to share it!
 Sing a song, read your poetry, do stand-up—whatever it is you like to do.

 Your vehicle will be parked in the lot upon arrival at camp, and must remain there until your departure.
+There will be a special parking area for attendees who have received prior authorization to leave overnight.
 Only pre-authorized vehicles are allowed on land.
 Shuttles will help you get your gear from the parking lot to your cabin or campsite.

 Sorry, but they aren't permitted.
 Please don't bring them, as you and your pets will be asked to leave.
 If you are traveling with your pet and need boarding info, Ramblewood recommends contacting Hickory Animal Hospital in Hickory Maryland (approx. 11 miles from camp).